Salicylic acid on the face

 Salicylic acid is an excellent choice for oily, combination, and acne-prone skin.
 It effectively reduces excess sebum production, visibly tightens enlarged pores, and eliminates blackheads.

 Remember, though, to use salicylic acid with caution, especially if you have dry or sensitive skin.
-In such cases, it is best to choose products with a lower concentration of salicylic acid and look for cosmetics enriched with soothing ingredients.
+In such cases, it is best to choose products with a lower concentration of salicylic acid and look for products enriched with soothing ingredients.

 When introducing salicylic acid into your skincare routine, remember a few key rules: